TempeHS/TempeHS_Ardunio_Boilerplate/BioMedical_Mechatronics_Task/Patient_Profiles/Mohey.md

 I need something to let me know when I'm risking my lungs so I can avoid that work!

-If you would like to know more about what I need, please email me mohey@outlook.com
+If you would like to know more about what I need, please email me Mohey c/o benjamin.jones21@det.nsw.edu.au

 ## Summary of Medical notes
 - Mid-stage silicosis in right and left lung across all lobes.